Darxo/Hardened/README.md

 - **Encourage** (granted by **Supporter**) can no longer make someone confident and it no longer requires the user to have a higher morale than the target per tile distance.
 - **Hand-to-Hand Attack** is now enabled if you carry an empty throwing weapon in your main hand.
 - **Insect Swarm** now disables the targets Zone of Control during its effect.
 It no longer reduces the Initiative.
 It now reduces the combat stats by 30% (down from 50%)
-- **Kata Step** (granted by **Tempo**) can now be used no matter the damage type of the attack or whether you have something in your offhand
+- **Passing Step** (granted by **Tempo**) can now be used no matter the damage type of the attack or whether you have something in your offhand
-- **Lunge** now hase -10% additional Hitchance (up from -20%)
+- **Lunge** now has -10% additional Hitchance (up from -20%)
 - **Net Effect** no longer affects the Initiative of the target.
 It now applies 50% less Melee Defense (up from 25%) and 50% less Ranged Defense (down from 45%)
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies.
 It is now affected by **Double Grip**
 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Riposte** now costs 3 Action Points (down from 4), 15 Fatigue (down from 25).
 It now grants +10 Melee Defense during its effect.
-It is now disabled when you get hit or after your first counter-attack
+It is now disabled when you get hit or after your first counter-attack.
+Riposte no longer has a penalty to HitChance
 - **Shuffle** (granted by **Dynamic Duo**) no longer puts your partner to the next position in the turn order
 - **Spider Poison** now also reduces the Hitpoints Recovery of the target by 50%
-- **Sprint** (granted by **Footwork**) now costs 1 Action Point (up from 0) but no longer increases the fatigue cost per tile.
-It now disables all Attack-Skills until you wait or end your turn
 - **Stab** now costs 3 Action Points (down from 4) and has a 25% higher threshold to inflict injuries
 - **Sword Thrust** now has -10% additional Hitchance (up from -20%)
 - **Take Aim** (granted by **Crossbow and Firearm Mastery**) now costs 4 Action Points (up from 2) and 20 Fatigue (down from 25)
 - **Throw Axe** now has a 50% chance to decapitate (up from 0%) and 25% chance to disembowel (up from 0%)
-- Throw Pot/Flask skills are no longer considered an attack

 Skill nerfs as a result of the Reach system:
 - **Gash** now has 0% additional Hitchance (down from 5%)